William Shakespeare (1564-1616)

 In the absence of credible evidence to the contrary, Shakespeare must be viewed as the author of the thirty-seven plays and 154 sonnets that bear his name.
 The legacy of this body of work is immense.
 A number of Shakespeare’s plays seem to have transcended even the category of brilliance, becoming so influential as to affect profoundly the course of Western literature and culture ever after.

-Richard III belongs to the genre of Shakespeare’s plays known as the histories, which deal with events in England’s historical past after the Norman Conquest, in 1066.
-Although it is often viewed as a sequel to three of Shakespeare’s earlier history plays—1 Henry VI, 2 Henry VI, and 3 Henry VI—Richard III is usually read and performed on its own.
+Probably written around 1593, Richard III belongs to the genre of Shakespeare’s plays known as the histories, which deal with events in England’s historical past after the Norman Conquest, in 1066.
+Although it is often viewed as a sequel to three of Shakespeare’s earlier history plays that also deal with the English civil war known as the Wars of the Roses—Henry VI, Part 1, Henry VI, Part 2, and Henry VI, Part 3—Richard III is usually read and performed on its own.
 The play chronicles the bloody deeds and atrocities perpetrated by its central figure—the murderous and tyrannical King Richard III.
 Richard invites an eerie fascination, and generations of readers have found themselves seduced by his brilliance with words and his persuasive emotional manipulations even as they are repelled by his evil.

 Bloody though he was, nevertheless, the historical King Richard III was not necessarily more murderous than the kings who preceded or succeeded him.
 Nor is it likely that he was deformed, as Shakespeare portrays him.
 Winners, not losers, write history.
-When Shakespeare wrote this play, Queen Elizabeth I ruled England; Eliza-beth was a descendant of King Henry VII, the ruler who overthrew Richard.
-Thus, the official party line of the Elizabethan era was that Richard was a monster who was not a legitimate ruler of England.
+When Shakespeare wrote this play, Queen Elizabeth I ruled England; Elizabeth was a descendant of King Henry VII, the ruler who overthrew Richard.
+Thus, the official belief during the Elizabethan era was that Richard was a monster who was not a legitimate ruler of England.
 It would have been thoroughly dangerous for Shakespeare to suggest otherwise.